uoguelph-engg4450/F23-Group2-Youtube-dl/README.md

                                          files (restart from beginning)
     --no-part                            Do not use .part files - write directly into output file
+    --mtime                              Use the Last-modified header to set the file modification time (default)
     --no-mtime                           Do not use the Last-modified header to set the file modification time
     --write-description                  Write video description to a